memo33/BAT4Blender/README.md

   Enable this to automatically convert the exported LODs (OBJ files) and rendered images (PNG files) to an SC4Model file (requires fshgen).
   (Currently, the XML file gets generated as a separate file.
 You need to manually add it to the SC4Model file, using a tool like ilive's Reader.)

+- *Preview*: After the preview render result is complete, make sure to select the *Composite* image (instead of *View Layer*) to see the result.
+  (Otherwise, e.g. nightlighting might not be visible.)

 - Click "Render all zooms & rotations" to render images and export LODs.
 They are saved in your current working directory from which Blender was launched.

 ## Roadmap